About See Her Thrive: Changing the Story on Women's Health

 Organisational psychologist, Women’s Health Specialist & Somatic Coach

-Clare Knox founded See Her Thrive after living with PMDD while working in education and later training as an organisational psychologist.
-Experiencing firsthand how women’s hormonal health is misunderstood, dismissed, and unsupported, especially at work, she set out to stop women being failed by the systems around them.
+Clare Knox is an organisational psychologist, academic author, and global keynote speaker.
+She founded See Her Thrive after living with PMDD while working in education, experiencing firsthand how women's hormonal health is misunderstood, dismissed, and unsupported, especially at work.

 What people are saying